 DCAT and DCAT-AP, the update frequency is expressed through dct:accrualPeriodicity, with the frequency codes defined in the Dublin Core Collection Description Frequency Vocabulary [17], which can be partially mapped to the ones used in ISO 19115, as shown in the following table (the missing alignments are in bold).
 A similar mapping was added for the MDR Frequency Named Authority List [41].

 The ISO 19115 code list of maintenance frequency codes might be in the future available as a URI register from the INSPIRE Registry.

 Based on this, maintenance frequency is modelled in GeoDCAT-AP by using dct:accrualPeriodicity with the MDR Frequency Named Authority List [41].

+For the frequency codes not covered by the MDR Frequency code list, the approach will be as follows:

+In the core profile of GeoDCAT-AP these codes will be ignored:

-For the frequency codes not covered by the MDR Frequency code list, GeoDCAT-AP will use the code list of ISO maintenance frequency codes operated by the INSPIRE Registry.
+The extended profile of GeoDCAT-AP will use the code list of ISO maintenance frequency codes operated by the INSPIRE Registry.